We know it will take time before the gender pay gap will close. Meanwhile, there are some things that you can do to may help you to be paid fairly.

 You have the right to make a pay equity claim under the Equal Pay Act.

 You can raise a pay equity claim if your work is or has been predominantly performed by women and is currently or has been undervalued due to social, cultural, or historical factors.
 Unions can represent and lead employees through the pay equity claims process.
+Pay equity claims can be a long and complex process.

 If the claim has been deemed arguable, a thorough assessment of the skills, responsibilities, conditions of work, and degrees of effort of the work done by the claimant must be undertaken.
 The work and remuneration of comparative industries also needs to be examined.